Search for?

 Ensure that the Toll Box or Toll App lights up green before you drive.
 If the Toll Box or Toll App lights up red during a trip, you should pull over at the next safe place and try to resolve the issue, as you risk getting a fine otherwise.

 Make sure that the Toll Box is always correctly mounted to the power supply.
-If the Toll Box gives a warning that the battery level is low, it is important that you respond and restore the power supply.
+If the Toll Box gives a warning that the battery level is low, it is important that you react and restore the power supply.

 Outages in the GPS signal, which make the light on the Toll Box switch from green to red, do not incur fines, as the toll system automatically compensates for short-term outages.